klacus/k3slab/README.md

   You can manually add the backend and frontend definitions by:\
   4.1.
 Adding the K3s node host names to the "Real Servers" section.
 Specify port 6443 for the control plane (Server) nodes and leave the port empty for the Agent nodes.\
   ![realservers](./pix/realservers.png)\
   4.2.
 In the Virtual Servers/Backend Pools section create a backend pool for your control plane nodes and add the control plane nodes to the list of servers name it accordingly like K3sLabServers.
-Do the same for the Agent nodes like K3sLabAgents. \
+Do the same for the Agent nodes like K3sLabAgents.
+Select TCP (Layeer 4) for the Mode and Round Robin for Balabcing algorithm, then add your servers to the Servers list. \
   ![backendpools1](./pix/backendpools1.png)\
   ![backendpools2](./pix/backendpools2.png)\
   4.3.
-In the Virtual Servers/Public Services section create a new public services for the K3s cluster Server and Agents.
+In the Virtual Servers/Public Services section create a new public services for the K3s cluster Server and Agents. \
     4.3.1.
 For the Server nodes select the backend pool you created in the previous step and set the port to 6443.\
     ![public service servers](./pix/publicservers.png)\
     4.3.2.
 For the Agent nodes select the backend pool you created in the previous step and set the port to 80 and 433. \